simeonpashley/simeonpashley.github.io/_posts/2014-12-30-building-the-creative-business.md

 Most new ventures fail within the first three years and most failures are related to poor management.
 The average life span of an entrepreneurial venture in this country is only 24 months.
-It’s at this point that a poorly conceived business strategy begins to ship water.
+It's at this point that a poorly conceived business strategy begins to ship water.
 _Building the Creative Business_ is an integrative programme that concentrates on the general management challenges facing founders and